pyeventsourcing/eventsourcing/docs/topics/process.rst

         Orders | Payments | Orders
     )

-In this case, the system can alternatively be defined with a single pipeline expression, which expresses exactly the same set of relationships between the process applications.
+This system can alternatively be defined with a single pipeline expression, which expresses exactly the same set of relationships between the process applications.

 .. code:: python